 Abernathy Field Station

 The Admission offices at W&J are inside the Admission House, located on Wheeling Street in Washington.
 The Admission House is a beautiful, Victorian-style mansion built in 1894.
-Although converted into many offices, much of the original décor and architectural integrity has been restored and is intact.
-Learn more about admission to W&J
+Although converted into … Read more

 Barron P. McCune Alumni House

 The Barron P. McCune Alumni House is another Victorian-style home that the College acquired in 1989.